Ultraviolet (UV) Light Disinfection

-HOW ULTRAVIOLET LIGHT SYSTEMS WORK
+HOW ULTRAVIOLET LIGHT SYSTEMS WORK TO DISINFECT

 UV is a type of energy found in the electromagnetic spectrum, lying between x-rays and visible light.
 Although we cannot see UV light or rays, we are exposed to them every time we step out into the sun.
 UV light is responsible for causing sunburns on uncovered skin.
 Ultraviolet systems use special lamps or bulbs that emit UV light of a particular wavelength.
 The Ultraviolet energy attacks the genetic core of the microorganism and rearranges the DNA /RNA eliminating the microorganism’s ability to function and reproduce.
-If the microorganism can no longer reproduce, it cannot replicate, therefore it cannot infect other organisms with which has contact.
+If the microorganism can no longer reproduce, it cannot replicate, therefore it cannot infect other organisms with which it has contact.
 The process is simple but effective, destroying 99.99% of harmful microorganisms without adding chemicals to the water.

-Ultraviolet (UV) Light Disinfection advantages:
+Advantages of Ultraviolet (UV) Light Disinfection

 - Effective: Virtually all microorganisms are susceptible to ultraviolet disinfection.

 - Economical: Hundreds of gallons are purified for each penny of operating cost.

 - Safe: No danger of overdosing, no addition of chemicals.

 - Fast: Water is ready for use as soon as it leaves the purifier no further contact time required.

 - Automatic: Provides continuous disinfection without special attention or measurement.